KankakeeCommunityCollege/newsroom-commit-history/_posts/2018-07-07-fall-2018-classes-at-sec.md

 Adult Education classes include:

-HIgh School Equivalency Preparation on Mondays and Wednesdays from 9 a.m. - 12:30 p.m. and 5:30-9 p.m.
+High School Equivalency Preparation on Mondays and Wednesdays from 9 a.m. - 12:30 p.m. and 5:30-9 p.m.

 English as a Second Language (ESL) on Mondays and Tuesdays from 6-9 p.m.